Tcp43/OSU-Housing-Portals/README.md

 - **Troy Paschal**:
   - Design page for user and landlord profile sections.
   - Design chat and messages interface where users and landlords could message each other about listings.
+  - Design the login pages for students and landlords.
+  - Handle backend logic for adding student and landlord user authentication for the login.

 - **Kathir Maarikarthykeyan**:
   - Design the Search/View homes page for students, displaying house cards and search/filter options.